 The riskier the loan, the higher the APR.

-Personal loans are typically approved in as little as 24 hours and funded in as few as four days, so while they aren’t the fastest option on this list, you could still apply for a loan Monday and receive the proceeds by Friday.
+Personal loans are sometimes approved in as little as 24 hours and funded in as few as four days, so while they aren’t the fastest option on this list, you could still apply for a loan Monday and receive the proceeds by Friday.

 What’s more, personal loans have minimal fees and a relatively easy application process compared to small business loans.